aimldl/envs-and-tools/docker/en/how_to/download_and_prepare_a_docker_image.md

-# Download and prepare a Docker image
+# How to Download and Prepare a Docker Image

 ```
 # Let's use a command line command to log into Docker Hub.